lavaskin/slimes-bot/README.md

 **How to use**:
 1. Make an /other/auth.json file in the form: {"prodToken":"your token here", "devToken":"dev token here if applicable"}
 2. Create an /other/firebase.json file from the json Firebase gives you on their site after you initialize a firestore database.
+3. Put the font you'll use for image generation into a file called other/font.txt.
+Windows users can use 'consola.ttf.
+Linux users need to specify a path.
-3. Run bot.py using python3 directly.
+4. Run bot.py using python3 directly.

 **Bot Commands (Prefix: s!)**:
 - help: Lists out basic descriptions for commands.